 area, and where possible create an improved sense of place through appropriate design and development of the cycle network.
 Population 9.
 To increase accessibility to economic and employment opportunities through the cycle network, in particular for those who are physically, economically or socially disadvantaged within the GDA.
 This Objective is focused on increasing access to employment opportunities, especially for those who are physically, economically or socially disadvantaged.
 A qualitative assessment of the likely potential impacts arising from changes to the transport network in the GDA through the creation of the cycle network.
 10. To increase accessibility to public, cultural and community services through use of the cycle network, in particular, for those who are physically, economically or socially disadvantaged within the GDA.
-The purpose of this Objective is to increase accessibility to the full range of education facilities, health and medical care facilities and services, public offices and community facilities, professional services, cultural and leisure facilities and retail and service areas.
-A qualitative assessment of the likely potential impacts arising from the introduction of the GDA cycle network.
-Human Health 11.
+The purpose of this Objective is to increase accessibility to the full range of education facilities, health and medical care facilities and services, public offices and community facilities, professional services, cultural and leisure facilities and retail and service areas. • Human Health 11.
 To contribute to improvements to transport-related aspects of quality of life for residents, workers and visitors to the GDA through utilization of the cycle network This Objective is concerned with the relevant aspects of quality of life (QoL) of the residents, workers and visitors in the GDA.
 Potential positive impacts include reduced travel times; more attractive and pleasant journeys through reduced overcrowding and delays and reducing travel/commuting stress.
 A qualitative assessment of the likely potential impacts arising from the introduction of the GDA cycle network 12.
 To support the objectives of the Environmental Noise Directive in relation to transport-related noise.
 The overall objective of this Directive is to provide a basis for developing EU-wide measures to reduce noise emitted by the major sources of noise, in particular road and rail vehicles and infrastructure.
 The A qualitative assessment of the likely potential impacts arising from the introduction of the GDA cycle network.

 introduction of the GDA cycle network would help achieve this reduction in noise.
-13. To minimise safety risks to human health arising from transport related activity.
-This Objective is designed to address the risks to human safety and health from transport activities and infrastructure.
-This relates primarily to road traffic Accidents.
-A qualitative assessment of the likely potential impacts arising from the introduction of the GDA cycle network.
+13. To minimise safety risks to human health arising from transport related activity. , , A qualitative assessment of the likely potential impacts arising from the introduction of the GDA cycle network.
 14. To support health improvements and benefits from a modal shift to cycling related transport options.
 This Objective is focused on potential health improvement and benefits, which could arise from transport-related activities, principally promoting and encouraging greater uptake of cycling.
 A qualitative assessment of the likely potential impacts from the introduction of the GDA cycle network.
 Water 15.
 To support the forthcoming River Basin Management Plans (RBMP) and Programme of Measures (POM).
-Where these are not available, the objective is to support the aims and objectives of the Water Framework Directive (WFD).
-The fundamental objective of the WFD aims at maintaining 'high status' of waters where it exists, preventing any deterioration in the existing status of waters and achieving at least 'good status' in relation to all waters by 2015.
-Qualitative assessment of likely conflicts with relevant elements of RBMPs and POMs.
-16. To minimise impacts to surfacewater systems and resources.
-The aim of this Objective is to minimise impacts to surfacewater systems and resources, such as rivers, streams, lakes and surfacewater abstraction points.
-Qualitative assessment of potential effects on surfacewater resources.
+Where these are not available, the objective is to support the aims and objectives of the Water Framework Directive (WFD). aims at maintaining 'high status' of waters where it exists, preventing any deterioration in the existing status of waters and achieving at least 'good Qualitative assessment of likely conflicts with relevant elements of RBMPs and POMs.
+16. To minimise impacts to surfacewater systems and resources. , Qualitative assessment of potential effects on surfacewater resources.
 17. To minimise impacts to groundwater systems and resources.
 The purpose of this Objective is to minimise impacts to groundwater systems and resources, such as vulnerable aquifers and groundwater abstraction points.
+Qualitative assessment of potential effects on groundwater resources.